-Services that are covered for you What you must pay when you get these services Hospice care (continued) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-There is no coinsurance, copayment or deductible for the one-time hospice consultation service. immunizations There is no Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary.
-Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Requires prior authorization (approval in advance) to be covered.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. • \$0 for the one time hospice consultation service.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Requires prior authorization (approval in advance) to be covered.
 Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
 Requires prior authorization (approval in advance) to be covered.
-We also cover some vaccines under our Part D prescription drug benefit. coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
-Inpatient hospital care Requires prior authorization (approval in advance) to be covered.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.

+Inpatient hospital care

+Requires prior authorization (approval in advance) to be covered.
 Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 You are covered for unlimited days.

+Covered services include but are not limited to:

+- Semi-private room (or a private room if medically necessary)

+- Meals including special diets

+- Regular nursing services

+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications \$290 each Medicare-covered day for days 1-6 for each inpatient hospitalization.
-Each inpatient admission begins a new benefit period. \$0 for additional days.
+- \$295 each Medicarecovered day for days 1-5 for each inpatient hospitalization.
+Each inpatient hospital admission begins a new benefit period. - \$0 for additional days.